 Green and white asparagus are essentially the same plant – grown differently.
 The West of Europe is a fan of white asparagus, which now, in June, are in season and abundantly grace every table at the farmer’s market.
+In the United States, white asparagus is available all through summer, but you might have to ask for it at your supermarket.

 The ingredients above are what we prepared for a rich lunch last Saturday while visiting my friend Mina in Amsterdam.